 When someone’s death could have been prevented, but it was still accidental, this can be tried as a civil matter.
 In many cases, people will seek and can win damages in a civil court, even if they did not get a guilty verdict in a criminal court.
 This is because the burden of proof in civil court is not as hard to meet.
 Your attorney must show that it is more likely than not that this action caused the death.

 There are reasons why we do not put people in jail without 100% undeniable proof of their guilt.
 No person should ever be sent to prison if there is any doubt of their guilt.

 However, the family of the victim deserves justice.
 Families deserve to be compensated for their sorrow.
 Children should not lose their home or be unable to attend school because someone was careless with a tool at their business.

-Your wrongful death lawyer in Coeur d’Alene helps you get justice.
+Your attorney will help you get justice.
 He or she helps you determine the monetary cost of the accident.
 Of course, business owners do not want to be in this situation.

 The fact remains that their attorney will do everything in their power to minimize the cost to their client.
 Your attorney is the equalizer.
 He or she is the one to keep the scales of justice level on your behalf.